syncfusion-content/windowsforms-docs/WindowsForms/SfListView/GettingStarted.md

 Syncfusion.Core.WinForms
 </td>
 <td>
-Syncfusion.Core.WinForms assembly contains the theme related classes for the Syncfusion controls and basic components like SfScrollFrame, SfButton, SfForm and SfToolTip.
+Contains theme related classes for Syncfusion controls and basic components such as SfButton, SfForm, and SfToolTip.
 </td>
 </tr>
 <tr>